nikonikolov/rltf/README.md

 # rltf
 Reinforcement Learning Library in TensorFlow and OpenAI gym

-**NOTE: This is work in progress and the core structure of some parts of the library is likely to change**
+**NOTE: This is work in progress and structure of some parts of the library is likely to change.
+More functionality and documentation are coming soon.**

 ## About